skx/purppura/ALERTS.md

 The alerting is divided into two types:

 * An initial notification.
+  * This is issued once.
 * A repeated notification.
+  * These repeat notifications are issued once per minute, indefinitely.

 This behaviour is useful if you're using an external service to deliver your alert-messages.
 For example I use the [pushover](http://pushover.net/) service, and there is a facility there to repeat the notifications until they are read with the mobile phone application.
 If I raise the alert once there, the phone will beep every minute - so there is no need to repeatedly send the message.

+In my case what I do is configure the server to use a script to raise the event the first time, and the script which _should_ repeat the notifications is a NOP.

 ## Sample Clients